 Content warning: this article includes a photo of an injured animal that some people might find upsetting.
-It appears about halfway down the page, below the image of the man playing a guitar.

 Where is the Pantanal and what is it?

 Firstly let’s take a look at where the Pantanal is.
 The Pantanal extends some 150,000 sq km through the heart of South America, crossing central-western Brazil, and spilling over the border into Bolivia and Paraguay.